moorepants/learn-multibody-dynamics/energy.rst

    plot_results(ts_dae, xs_dae, Ks, Vs, Es, Tks);

 Now we get a bouncing jumper.
-This system should also still be conservative.
-The energy plot shows constant energy except at the exact moments of foot-ground contact.
-The potential energy rapidly grows by storing energy in the spring, as it should, but the kinetic energy does decrease as rapidly.
-This mismatch in the energies are due to numerical inaccuracies associated with the foot penetration not aligning precisely with the integrator's time step.
-If you tighten the simulation tolerances and simulate a small enough time steps, the total energy should come closer to constant over the collision.
-This is the nature of numerical simulation for collision of very stiff systems.
+This system should also still be conservative and we see that the energy stored in the foot spring is consumed from the loss of kinetic energy as the velocity goes to zero and that total energy is constant.

 Nonconservative Simulation
 ==========================